TheKikGen/MPC-LiveXplore/src/preload_libs/readme.md

     aconnect 20:1 135:0
     # Nanokey studio
     aconnect 24:0 135:0

+I strongly recommend to disable all MPC and virtual input/output "135" midi ports in the MPC midi settings to avoid midi feedback when in a midi track.

 Stop MPC application with "systemctl stop inmusic-mpc", and use the following preload syntax :

     LD_PRELOAD=/(path to the tkgl library)/tkgl_anyctrl.so /usr/bin/MPC